ibm-cloud-docs/dr-automation-powervs/deploying-the-orchestrator.md

 11. After verifying all settings, click **Deploy orchestrator** to start the deployment process, which creates the orchestrator VM.

-12. Once the orchestrator is deployed, manage the service through the **orchestrator interface** and configure additional virtual server instances for disaster recovery.
+12. Once the orchestrator is deployed, manage the service through the **External orchestrator interface** and configure additional virtual server instances for disaster recovery.

   >**Note**:The orchestrator interface (UI) is launched at https://`<Orchestrator IP>`:3000/login.
 The `<Orchestrator IP>` is the system on which the orchestrator UI is installed and it is loaded automatically.